wp-plugins/1000grad-epaper/readme.txt

 = Whats the difference between the free-for-use and free-of-charge channel and the first payed channel? =

-According to the terms of use of 1000°ePaper that free-for-use channel does have some restrictions.
-So f.i. please take care that your ePaper doesnt have more than 5000 pageviews per month.
+According to the terms of use of edelpaper that free-for-use channel does have some restrictions.
+So f.i. please take care that your online document doesnt have more than 5000 pageviews per month.

-= Can I integrate other 1000° products, i.e. a purchased ePaper professional? =
+= Can I integrate other edelpaper products, i.e. a purchased edelpaper professional? =

 Yes, of course.
 When using shortcodes you can also link to existing ePapers.
 Use this with the URL to your ePaper on your own server:

 `[ePaper url=http://....]`

 Usage via Widgets will be possible in a future version of that plugin.
-All our existing customers of our ePaper professional service do also have the possibility to call our support hotline via phone.

 == Changelog ==

+= 1.4.12 =

+* rename from 1000°ePaper to our new sub brand edelpaper
+* new landing page edelpaper.com
+* new support page support.edelpaper.com/hc/en-us/articles/202133892
+* individual wp-content path bugfix

 = 1.4.11 =